 Go to the parties, that really is where the real networking and relationship building happens.
 Really trust me, I go to all the events and I’m invariably you know a speaker or someone involved in the event and I can tell you all the people are just normal people.
 They may not want to talk to you during the event because they get this sort of you know “pitch me” sort of vibe.
 But when you actually go to the party, everyone is open to talking to everyone.
 If you’re fun buy people a beer, you know, slap them on the back, just have a good time.
 Don’t immediately talks shop let them say “Hey, so what do you do?”

 The quality of your networking at the parties is going to be so good.
-If you’re a little bit worried about going to this after parties, just make one or two friends with people you can recognise and make that good safe group.
-People can notice when you’re like this weird loner standing by the bar by yourself, if you have a little harbour where you can pretend it with your ship and you go out to sea and then come back when you reach a storm.
+If you’re a little bit worried about going to this after parties, just make one or two friends with people you can recognize and make that good safe group.
+People can notice when you’re like this weird loner standing by the bar by yourself if you have a little harbor where you can pretend it with your ship and you go out to sea and then come back when you reach a storm.
 You feel a lot safer there.

 Get in the game